yourincomehome/awesome-passive-income/README.md

 - [Printful](https://www.printful.com) - Printful is an on-demand order fulfillment and warehousing service that fulfills and ships products including clothing
 ## E-Learning
 ### Online
+- [Thinkfic](https://www.thinkific.com/) - Thinkfic is a powerful all-in-one platform to make it easy to create, market & sell online courses
 ### Hosted
 ## Finance
 ### Stock Market